 - Fill the bottom part of the pot with water to just under the safety valve.

-- Set the basket into the pot and fill with coffee ground to espresso fineness.
+- Set the basket into the pot and fill with the coffee ground to espresso fineness.
 Level off with a knife; don’t pack the coffee.

 - Screw on the top part of the pot.

-- Set the moka pot on medium heat and let it heat until you begin to hear a gurgle and you can see, when you open the lid, that coffee is beginning to pour into the top portion of the pot.
+- Set the Moka pot on medium heat and let it heat until you begin to hear a gurgle, and you can see, when you open the lid, that coffee is beginning to pour into the top portion of the pot.
 Watch carefully and remove the pot from the heat before it starts sputtering.
-At the sputtering point, the liquid sprayed into the top part of the moka pot will make the brew more bitter.
+At the sputtering point, the liquid sprayed into the top part of the Moka pot will make the brew more bitter.

 - Fill the stove-top steamer with water to the level of the safety valve.
 Replace the basketlike piece that moderates the steam and securely screw on the top.
 Make sure the steam valve is closed.

 - Set the stove-top steamer on high heat and leave it undisturbed as the water inside boils and steam builds.
 It’s a good idea to keep track of how long it takes for the steam to be strong enough, so you can set a timer for when you foam milk again.